rafail3/rafail3/README.md

 ## 📈 Where I'm Headed

-- 🧱 Building presentation websites & landing pages for Romanian businesses
+- 🧱 Building presentation websites & landing pages for all types of businesses
-- 🛒 Learning WooCommerce & e-commerce integrations
+- 🛒 Learning and staying updated with the latest AI integrations
 - 🤖 Deepening my understanding of AI-assisted development (not just using it — understanding it)
 - 💼 Growing a freelance practice from the ground up